stackforge/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 that are not allowed
 and other configurations that are required.
-For example, in this sample screen, it tells you that the Controller role cannot be combined with the Compute and Cinder LVM roles that you have selected.
+For example, in this sample screen, it tells you that the "Controller", "Storage - Cinder LVM", and "Telemetry - MongoDB" roles are not valid choices, either because they cannot be combined with the selected roles or, in the case of Cinder LVM, because this environment was configured to use Ceph rather than Cinder LVM.

-.. note:: The Zabbix role appears on this screen
+.. note:: The Zabbix role also appears on this screen
-          only after you have enabled
+          when you have enabled
           :ref:`experimental features<experimental-features-term>`
           on the Fuel Master node.